Azure/azure-powershell/src/VMware/docs/New-AzVMwareAddonSrmPropertiesObject.md

 # New-AzVMwareAddonSrmPropertiesObject

 ## SYNOPSIS
-Create an Srm object for Addon
+Create a local SRM object for the Addon Property parameter

 ## SYNTAX